The importance of Skill acquisition in Third World countries

 The importance of Skills acquisition in Third World countries like Nigeria cannot be overemphasized.
-Various schools of thought have stressed that for a nation to be economically self-reliant, it must diversify its economy, as well as encourage its youths to embrace self-employment through appropriate favorable policies.
+Various schools of thought have stressed that for a nation to be economically self-reliant, it must diversify its economy, as well as encourage its youths to embrace self-employment through appropriate favourable policies.
 A Nation must create an environment that would encourage skills acquisition, entrepreneurship, and self-reliance.
-If Nigeria hopes to attain vision 2020 and the Millenium Development Goals (MDGs) with the rest the World – human capital must be maximally harnessed to create economic value; And what better way is there to fully utilize human capital than Skills acquisition?
+If Nigeria hopes to attain vision 2020 and the Millenium Development Goals (MDGs) with the rest the World – human capital must be maximally harnessed to create economic value; And what better way is there to fully utilize human capital than Skill acquisition?
 As a country, we must take Skills acquisition to our tertiary institutions.
 A lot of our employers of labor and captains of industries have in the past few years said Nigerian graduates are unemployable.
-The norm is to seek the ‘first class’ and ‘second class’ causing other classes of degrees to be at a disadvantage.
-This high concentration for shiny certificates has only made the academic field a ground for ‘get the certificate and forget the knowledge’ which is the reason why some businesses thrive and others fail.
+The norm is to seek the ‘first-class’ and ‘second class’ causing other classes of degrees to be at a disadvantage.
+This high concentration for shiny certificates has only made the academic field a ground for ‘get the certificate and forget the knowledge mentality’ which is the reason why some businesses thrive and others fail.
 A more viable system would provide an avenue for ordinary people to do extraordinary things, irrespective of the class of degree they possess – as we see in the McDonalds and FedEx of the World.

 “Check out our FREE Skills Acquisition section“